 Before you can start buying and selling stocks, it’s important to learn the basics.
 What exactly is stock?
+How do people make money with stocks?
 What is some common terminology in the stock market?
 What makes the price of stock rise and fall?
 These seemingly simple questions will be answered by the time you finish reading this.
 I want to make sure that you understand the basics of the stock market.

 What is Stock?